Cap-go/website/content/blog/how-version-work-in-capgo.md

 #### Disable auto-downgrade under native

 If you change this setting to false, Capgo will consider is always the trustable source of the version.
-Currently, if :
+Then the behavior become :
 - The native version (1.2.4) is higher than Capgo version (1.2.3)

-Capgo send his version to the user.
+> Capgo send his version to the user.

 #### Disable auto-upgrade above major

 If you change this setting to false, Capgo will consider upgrade to MAJOR is not an issue.
-Currently, if :
+Then the behavior become :
 - The native version (1.2.3) is MAJOR lower than Capgo version (2.2.3)

-Capgo send his version to the user.
+> Capgo send his version to the user.

 ## JavaScript version